mesosphere/dcos-docs-site/pages/1.13/security/ent/secrets/create-secrets/index.md

   dcos security secrets create -f my-secret.txt developer/my-secret
   ```

-  <p class="message--important"><strong>IMPORTANT: </strong>The maximum file size for a secret is approximately one MB, subtracting approximately one KB for the secret store metadata.
+  <p class="message--important"><strong>IMPORTANT: </strong>The maximum file size for a secret is approximately one MB, subtracting approximately one KB for the secret store metadata.</p>

 # Creating secrets from a file via the DC/OS UI